csound/manual/docs/opcodes/midifileplay.md

 If the file is already playing, no action results.
-This opcode can be called from anywhere, it is also a non-op if used in an instrument is triggered by a MIDI event.
+This opcode can be called from anywhere, it is also a non-op if used in an instrument triggered by a MIDI event.

 Requires the -F flag to operate.
 If a filename is passed to -F, it is open with id 0 and playback starts immediately.